 For more information on our research institutes, facilities and experts, please visit Value Creation & Cooperation.

 Research for the Dutch government

-In the research programme Nature Inclusive (KB-36), commissioned by the Ministry of Agriculture, Nature and Food Quality, we investigate the functioning of ecosystems at different scales.
+In the strategic research programme Nature Inclusive, which is aligned with the Ministry of Agriculture, Nature and Food Quality (LNV), the top sectors, the Sustainable Development Goals (SDGs) and the European agenda, we investigate the functioning of ecosystems at different scales.
 We are looking for innovative techniques for measuring and monitoring biodiversity, for example eDNA.
 And we look at the motives of stakeholders; what makes parties want to be involved in a transition to a nature-inclusive society?

 Wageningen University & Research supports the government in a number of Statutory Research Tasks (WOTs).
 We monitor Dutch nature and nature policy through the WOT Nature & Environment.
 In addition, we are leading in monitoring and promoting the genetic diversity of plants, animals and trees through the Centre for Genetic Resources (CGN).
-Finally, WUR is also responsible for monitoring populations in the Dutch North Sea, coastal waters and IJsselmeer via the Centre for Fisheries Research (CVO).
+Finally, WUR is also responsible for monitoring fish and shellfish populations in the seas and inland waters via the Centre for Fisheries Research (CVO).